Thaont9492/presale-playwright/README.md

 # Run scenarios with one tag but not another
 npm run test:cucumber -- --tags "@preorder-checkout and not @wip"

+# Run scenarios with one tag but not another
+npm run test:repeat 5 @preorder-checkout
 ```

 ## 📊 Test Reports